jdbean/blog-mirror/_posts/2018-10-29-implementing-sorting-algorithms.md

 return [] if arr.empty?
 ```

-This line is really just good hygene to return the array if its length is zero or one because such an array would, by definition, already be sorted.
+This is good hygene to return the array if its length is zero or one because such an array would, by definition, already be sorted but it is also a base case for resolving a recursive call.

 ```ruby
 pivot = arr.delete_at(rand(arr.size))